 Perhaps the most important tenet of Cultural Humility for a national body such as Bridge of Hope is the ability to be transparent in our aim to hold ourselves accountable to those we serve.
 While it is necessary and important to examine and work to change the various systems that lead to disproportionalities in who becomes homeless, we must also ensure that we are not also contributing to inequitable outcomes.
 Do the families we serve match the population of families experiencing homelessness?
 Are people of different races served equally and equitably in our network?
 Is our staff and board representative of the diversity of our communities and the people we serve?

 In this regard, Bridge of Hope is intentionally striving to weave Cultural Humility into every critical area identified in our newly adopted strategic plan.
 We are committing to actionable, measurable goals to live out Cultural Humility and we seek to equip Bridge of Hope locations across the country with tools to promote racial and social equity in their services.

 As a national board, we recognize that there is much work to be done to get to the place that we desire to be on this journey.
 We take heart in being able to say that Bridge of Hope’s commitment to Cultural Humility is both ongoing and purposeful.

-We commit to this work, and invite others to come to the table for this conversation amidst the immediate and overwhelming pain and social unrest in our nation today.
-We pledge to continue learning, self-reflecting, challenging power imbalances, and creating organizational accountability even when the current spotlight fades.
+We commit to this work, and invite others to come to the table for this conversation.
+We pledge to continue learning, self-reflecting, challenging power imbalances, and creating organizational accountability.